Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: A phase-field model with fatigue effects coupled to cyclic plasticity

 This optimization problem can be viewed as a particular statement of the principle of maximum dissipation.
-Equation~\eqref{maxdisp1} yields the associative flow rule for the plastic strains, as well as the associative hardening law, consistent with equation~\eqref{hardrate} and the normality law~\citep{moreau1970,han1999}:
+Equation~\eqref{maxdisp1} yields as necessary conditions the associative flow rule for the plastic strains, as well as the associative hardening law, consistent with equation~\eqref{hardrate} and the normality law~\citep{moreau1970,han1999}: